Submissions

 • Do not end the text immediately preceding the insertion point for a table/figure/photograph with a colon, as the exact positioning of these elements cannot be determined until after the manuscript has been typeset.

-8. Appendices and notes
+9. Appendices and Endnotes

 • Notes should be numbered consecutively throughout the text.

-9. References
+10. References

-• All works cited in the running text must be listed in the reference section.
+• All works cited in the running text must be listed in the Reference section.

-• The reference section should include only those works that were cited in the text.
+• The Reference section should include only those works that were cited in the text.

-• Whenever possible, please give the full first names of authors and editors, e.g. Kis-Halas, Judit 2000 or Västrik, Ergo-Hart, ed.
+• Whenever possible, please give the full first names of authors and editors, e.g. Kis-Halas, Judit.
+2000, or Västrik, Ergo-Hart, ed.
 2002.

 • Entries should show the full title and subtitle of each work.